Frequently Asked Questions

 The system is filled with water once, and then re-uses that water, over and over.
 It repeats the cycle, continually storing and dispatching on-demand energy.

-Pumped storage facilities are the most common form of energy storage in the US, representing 93% of all utility scale storage according to the US Dept. of Energy.
-Pumped storage is a proven, available technology that can help reduce greenhouse gas emissions, dependence on fossil fuels, and improve job prospects and energy resiliency in the area.
+Pumped storage facilities are the most common form of energy storage in the US, representing the vast majority of all utility scale storage according to the US Dept. of Energy.
+Pumped storage is a proven, available technology that helps safeguard our electrical grid against blackouts, extreme weather events, and other potential crises that can disrupt the economy and our way of life.

 Rye Development has demonstrated expertise in studying and navigating the FERC licensing process and developing meaningful community partnerships.
 The company has several pumped storage hydropower projects in development across the United States, including the Goldendale Energy Storage Project in Washington State and the Swan Lake Energy Storage Project in Oregon.
 The company also develops conventional run-of-river hydropower facilities.

 Southeastern Kentucky has delivered affordable and reliable electricity to the people and businesses in the region for a long time.
-But as we retire aging fossil fuel infrastructure we need to find new ways to store and generate electricity to ensure the reliability of the grid.
+The state’s largest utilities—LG&E and KU—are forecasting energy demand to increase 30% to 45% by 2032 compared to 2024, largely driven by data centers and manufacturing.

-Pumped storage is a critical component of the clean energy mix, providing a reliable and flexible energy source that operates 24 hours a day, seven days a week, year-round.
-Pumped storage projects like Lewis Ridge can offer energy certainty during weather and blackout events and deliver affordable and dependable electricity for generations to come.
+Pumped storage offers a reliable and flexible energy source that operates 24 hours a day, seven days a week, year-round.
+And, pumped storage projects like Lewis Ridge last for more than 100 years, helping ensure energy prices remain stable and affordable for generations to come.

 The Lewis Ridge Pumped Storage Project, proposed at the site of a former coal mine, has all the criteria needed for a successful pumped storage solution.
 This includes topography and elevation, access to transmission lines, water availability, and an entrepreneurial landowner — all critical and unique factors that are required for a viable pumped storage location.